-- Dishonestly using a company credit card for unauthorised purposes;
+- Dishonestly used a company credit card for unauthorised purposes;

-- Giving information that you know to be false to banks in order to obtain a loan;
+- Gave information that they knew to be false to banks in order to obtain a loan;

-- Giving someone a cheque, that you know is valueless, to discharge a debt;
+- Gave someone a cheque, that they knew was valueless, to discharge a debt.

 What the Police Must Prove

-To convict you of Obtaining a Financial Advantage by Deception, the prosecution must prove each of the following matters beyond a reasonable doubt:
+To convict a person of obtaining a financial advantage by deception, the prosecution must prove each of the following matters beyond a reasonable doubt:

-- You used deceit to obtain that financial advantage;
+- They used deceit to obtain that financial advantage;

-- You obtained the financial advantage dishonestly; and
+- They obtained the financial advantage dishonestly; and

 - Causation (the financial advantage must flow from the deception).

-To satisfy the element of deception, it is enough for the Prosecution to prove that you were reckless as to whether the representation you made was true or false.
+To satisfy the element of deception, it is enough for the prosecution to prove that the accused was reckless as to whether the representation they made was true or false.

-The Prosecution must also prove that you intended to obtain the property by making the representation and that you obtained the property as a result of the deception.
+The prosecution must also prove that the accused intended to obtain the property by making the representation and that you obtained the property as a result of the deception.

 Dishonesty has a special meaning in relation to this offence.
-It means that you must have acted without a belief in the legal right to obtain the property.
+It means that the accused acted without a belief in the legal right to obtain the property.
 While the belief does not have to be reasonable, a moral belief in the right to obtain the property is not sufficient.